-In this chapter, I give an overview about the Hungarian media system and summarize how immigration was presented in the latest years.
+In this chapter, I give an overview about the Hungarian media system and summarize how immigration was presented in the years leading up to the 2018 election.
 It is important to discuss this topic in order to see the agenda-setting and framing power of the Hungarian government.
 Their control over media outlets is a crucial part of that power.